-[They] extend for kilometres, to the east and west, from Licata, city of ancient origins, passing through Punta Bianca, with a succession of almost deserted beaches, up to the more mundane San Leone, the nerve centre of summer in Agrigento.
-Something for all tastes and all with fine, white sand.
+They extend for miles to the east and west, from Marina di Licata, a town of ancient origins, passing through Punta Bianca, with an alternation of beaches almost deserted, up to the most fashionable San Leone, the nerve center of summer Agrigento.
+There is something for every taste and they are all made of fine white sand.

 6 – The House of Pirandello

-[It] is a country house dated end of the XVIII century in the Caos district, a plateau overhanging the sea amongst olive and oak trees.
-Rooms with views of the countryside are home to a vast collection of photographs, reviews, and honours received, first editions of books with handwritten dedications, paintings dedicated to Luigi Pirandello, posters of his most famous works played in theatres around the world.
-The House often hosts temporary exhibitions dedicated to the Author.
-Since 1987, the House has become one with the Luigi Pirandello Library.
-Up to a few years ago, the garden contained the centenary pine the writer used to pause to think and write under.
-He wanted his ashes to be buried there.
-Due to natural causes, the pine tree no longer stands, but this corner is still full of charisma.
+It is a country house of the late eighteenth century in the district Chaos, a plateau overlooking the sea between olive trees and oaks.
+The rooms overlooking the countryside host a large collection of photographs, reviews and awards, first editions of books with autograph dedications, paintings dedicated to Luigi Pirandello, poster of his most famous works represented in Theaters around the world.
+The House often hosts temporary exhibitions dedicated to the Master.
+Since 1987 the birthplace has been a single institute with the Biblioteca Luigi Pirandello.
+In the garden, until a few years ago, there was still the centenary pine where the writer stopped to reflect and compose.
+In this corner, rich in charisma, the author wanted his ashes to be buried.

-Discover more about Writers Road of the Valley of the Temples
+Learn more about the Valley of Temples Writers Road.

 8 – The Garden of the Kolymbetra

-9 – La Scala dei Turchi (the Turks staircase)
+9 – La Scala dei Turchi (The Ladder of the Turks)

-Farm Cultural Park in Favara, half an hour from the Valley of the Temples, is the sixth site in the world among the ten must-see destinations for those who love contemporary art, according to the classification of the English blog “Purple Travel”.
-It is a modern art site.
-This small abandoned village, in Agrigento area, has become a creative workshop where many artists leave their mark.
-There are seven courtyards, connected one to another.
-Seven white courtyards, in Arabic style.
-It’s a cultural park, in which you can find art galleries, photography exhibitions, music events, fantastic food and good wine to taste.
+Favara with its Farm Cultural Park, half an hour from the Valley of the Temples, is the sixth city in the world among the ten must-see destinations for those who love contemporary art, according to the ranking of the English blog “Purple Travel”.
+This small town of Agrigento, from an abandoned village, turned into a creative laboratory and a modern art site where artists from all over the world leave their mark.

-Going to the hinterland let’s stop in Burgio, an ancient village rich in history and well known for its artistic ceramics and its bronze bells.
+Towards the hinterland we make a stop in Burgio, an ancient village rich in history, famous for its artistic ceramics and bronze bells.